tudelft3d/CityGML2OBJs/README.md

 The speed mainly depends on the invoked options and the level of detail of the data which dramatically increases the number of triangles in the OBJ, mostly due to the openings.

-For the datasets I have tested the tool with (~100 buildings), the performance is as follows:
+For benchmarking, I have tested the tool with a CityGML dataset of 100 buildings, and the performance is as follows:

 * LOD2 (average 13 triangles per building)
   * plain options: 0.004 seconds per building